ai-driven-dev/prompts/README.md

     - Then export it to markdown so he can update its based document.
 - First, ask the user if some documents already exists.
   - If so, ask for him to upload them. then, once processed, go through the template to improve his document.
+    - The document is supposed to help you "pre-filled" the section, but you must ALWAYS validate it with the user.
+    - This document might not be complete or up-to-date, be careful.
+    - Ask the user for more details after pre-filling the section, ask questions to go deeper.
+    - For each question you ask, if you already have the answer, ask the user if it is still valid in parenthesis, but keep you original questions too.
   - If not, let's begin.
 Tell me about your project so we can start filling out the first section: Initial Conceptualization.
 ````